 If you’re lucky enough to live and work in a beautiful natural setting, be wise and take advantage of it.
 If not, let the research be your guide.
-Decorate your space with plants and pastoral scenes, take vacations that expose you to nature as often as time and budget allow, and remember to eat well, exercise, regularly detoxify your system, and take supplements to boost your immune system to compensate for your nature deficit.
+Decorate your space with plants and pastoral scenes, enjoy a nearby park, plant more trees or shrubbery in your backyard, expose yourself to nature as often as possible, and remember to eat well, exercise, regularly detoxify your system, and take supplements to boost your immune system to compensate for your nature deficit.

 |↑2||Park, BJ, et al. “The physiological effects of Shinrin-yoku (taking in the forest atmosphere or forest bathing): evidence from field experiments in 24 forests across Japan.”
 15 January 2010.
 Environmental Health Preventative Medicine.
 8 December 2017. http://www.ncbi.nlm.nih.gov/pubmed/19568835|